 The Graduate College has firm deadlines for graduation which all students must follow.
-Information on how to apply and follow the status of your application can be found on the Graduate College website: https://graduate.asu.edu/completing-your-degree.
+Information on how to apply and follow the status of your application can be found on the Graduate College Completing your Degree webpage.
 It is important to click on the link found on this website titled: "Graduation Deadlines and Procedures" for information on how and when to meet each deadline date.